srl-ethz/mobilerack-interface/SoftTrunk/README.md

 ## RBDL
 This code uses the [Rigid Body Dynamics Library](https://rbdl.bitbucket.io/index.html) for calculating the dynamics of the rigid bodies of the augmented robot model.
 Download the most recent stable version as zip file, then follow its README to install, but make sure to also compile the URDF reader addon.
-See below:
+Run in rbdl's directory:
 ```
 mkdir build
 cd build/